 Even in psychology, social work, community development and sociology community is often seen as a buffer against the hard challenges people face.
 Community offers support and identity derived from those nearby or with whom there are meaningful ongoing interactions.
 These conceptualisations extend beyond just social support, and they are similar to such lay ideas that also focus on the positive aspects of community.
 However these conceptualisations do not recognise the actual psychological processes and outcomes inherent within the concept.
 Indeed, they often reflect a very static picture of sense of community, as an outcome to be desired and achieved.
-For psychologists, and other professionals and policy makers, there is a need to consider the processes that are inherent in living in a community; in providing services and interventions, in understanding processes of inclusion and exclusion, with resultant positive, or negative impacts on mental and physical health.
+For psychologists, and other professionals and policy makers, there is the real need to consider the processes that are inherent in living in a community, in providing services and interventions, in understanding processes of inclusion and exclusion, with resultant positive, or negative impacts on mental and physical health.

 While sense of community can facilitate desired outcomes, or provide buffers against significant challenges, it can also serve negative ends.
 Hugh McKay (2005) has indicated ways in which Australian society has turned inwards as the threat of terrorism and international turmoil is publicised.
 This produces a protective approach in which we move more and more to the familiar and act to construct community such that it excludes those people and things that are different.
-In the broad debate on immigration and political change in Australia, Fisher and Sonn (2002) discussed the ways in which calls to icons, images and ideals could be used to reinforce the 'real' Australian identity and show who are the 'others'.
-This discourse continues with the dehumanising of the 'others' in detention centres, and political rhetoric over refugees and asylum seekers.
-Hence while sense of community is a crucial aspect to well-being and mental health promotions, it is only a part of the story.
-It is also important to understand negative aspects of sense of community; aspects that promote division and negative mental health states for those who may be excluded from the benefits of community membership and resources.
+In the broad debate on immigration and political change in Australia, Fisher and Sonn (2002) discussed the ways in which calls to icons, images and ideals could be used to reinforce the 'real'

+Australian identity and show who are the 'others'.
+This discourse continues with the dehumanising of the 'others' in detention centres and political rhetoric over refugees and asylum seekers.

+Much of the research and practice related to sense of community focuses on the positive aspects of meaningful community life and engagement.
+While this is a crucial aspect to well-being and mental health promotions, it is only a part of the story.
+It is also important to understand the negative ways in which sense of community can operate; ways that promote division and negative mental health states for those who may be excluded from the benefits of community membership and resources.